ilia92/homes_mining/home_univ/pho/Readme.txt

 * Most recent Nvidia drivers require running as administrator (or as root under Linux) to allow hardware control, so you must run PhoenixMiner as administrator for the VRAM timing options to work.

+* The AMD memory timing options ("-rxboost", "-vmr", "-straps"), with the notable exception of "-mt", also require running as administrator (or as root under Linux)

 * When using the VRAM timing options ("-straps", "-vmt1", "-vmt2", "-vmt3", "-vmr"), start with lower values and make sure that the